nel-nuss/FOSSGIS-Project/README.md

 ```
 3. Type in data_download.bat and hit Enter.
 4. Add your user variables when prompted, confirming with Enter.
+5. Optional: Open the downloaded layers in QGIS.
+If they can be opened, proceed.
+If you get an "Invalid layer" error, refer to the common error section or open an issue.

 User input variables: